Why is this important?

 If you're on an emergency code, you will not get a refund.

 If you are unemployed, on short-time working or on strike, you may be entitled to a refund of tax at the end of the tax year.
-This is because the amount of tax you have paid may be too high for the amount of earnings you are now likely to receive over the tax year.
-However, if you get Jobseeker's Allowance or contributory Employment and Support Allowance which may be taxed, the refund may be cancelled or reduced.
+This is because the amount of tax you paid when you were working normally may be too high for the amount of earnings you are now likely to receive over the whole of the tax year.
+However, if you get Jobseeker's Allowance or contributory Employment and Support Allowance, which are taxable, this could reduce the amount of the refund due to you.

 If you are temporarily on short-time working, your employer should make whatever tax refund you are entitled to on your normal paydays.